FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.3-2 Base coordinate system display off and on

-**Tool coordinate system**：The display of the tool coordinate system is enabled by default and can be manually disabled.
+**Tool coordinate system**:The display of the tool coordinate system is enabled by default and can be manually disabled.
 After the WebAPP starts and the user logs in successfully, obtain the tool coordinate system name and corresponding parameter data of the current application, and initialize the current tool coordinate system.

 When applying other tool coordinate systems during use, after the application tool coordinate system command succeeds, first clear the existing tool coordinate system in the robot's 3D virtual area, and then transfer the newly applied tool coordinate system parameter data into the 3D coordinate system The API is generated to generate the tool coordinate system, and after the generation is completed, it is displayed in the three-dimensional virtual area of the robot.